Elijahscriptdev/Elijah.html/README.md

 # Elijah.html
 HNG pre-internship task 3 project 2019.
-The aim of this project was to create a page that contains my CV in  HTML and CSS.
+The aim of this project was to create a page that contains my CV in  HTML, CSS and JAVASCRIPT.

 FEATURES
 Resume page

 BUILT WITH
-Built with HTML AND CSS
+Built with HTML, CSS and JAVASCRIPT.

 flutterwave https://twitter.com/ElijahObominuru/status/1164268417488248832?s=08